Small Batch GIANT Gingerbread Cinnamon Rolls – Vegan & No Eggs!

 - Vegan butter: My favorite vegan butter brand is Miyoko’s- they’re amazing!
 But for nut-free I highly recommend Flora Plant Butter- they’re just as delicious!

-- Applesauce: This may sound weird, but this replaces the eggs found in traditional cinnamon roll dough (which is essentially a brioche dough).
+- Dairy free yogurt: This may sound weird, but this replaces the eggs found in traditional cinnamon roll dough (which is essentially a brioche dough).

 - Molasses: Unlike other gingerbread cinnamon rolls around, I wanted to add molasses to the actual dough.
 Molasses adds such a wonderful moisture and richness to breads, and it really takes these gingerbread rolls to the next level!